 Pinto Lake is listed on the Clean Water Act section 303(d) List of impaired waterbodies due to seasonal and persistent cyanobacterial blooms that adversely affect the lake's aquatic ecosystem and recreational uses.
 Several factors affect the frequency and intensity of cyanobacterial blooms including nutrient loading (nitrogen and phosphorus), water temperature, and the extent of mixing within the lake environment.
-In 2017, several mitigation measures were implemented at Pinto Lake through the City of Watsonville's 319(h) grant (Agreement number 14-424-253)14 and the Resource Conservation District of Santa Cruz County (RCDSCC)'s Proposition 84 Grant (Grant No.13-515-553-0)15.
+In 2017, several mitigation measures were implemented at Pinto Lake through the City of Watsonville's 319(h) grant (Agreement number 14-424-253)13 and the Resource Conservation District of Santa Cruz County (RCDSCC)'s Proposition 84 Grant (Grant No.13-515-553-0)14.

 Nutrient data from 2020 and 2021 are shown in Figure 6.
-As shown, the levels of nutrients vary from site-to-site and season-to-season, however, it is difficult to detect any specific trends related to the lack of rainfall within the watershed during water year 2020-2021.
+As shown, the levels of nutrients vary from site-to-stie and season-to-season, however, slight increases were observed during water year 2021, perhaps due to the lack of rainfall along with variations in the level of agricultural activity within the watershed.